-I’ve been very impressed with everything here and am very optimistic.
+I’ve been very impressed and am very optimistic.
 We have the potential to become a world-class MS center.
 The clinical faculty is excellent – very knowledgeable with great expertise.
 We’re in the process of working on integration to formalize the process of working in a comprehensive manner for our patients.
 Furthermore, there are great MS researchers in basic sciences.
 I feel very fortunate to have all of these new collaborators, and they are very receptive to my new vision to integrate bench-to-bedside as a cornerstone of translational research.
 We will work to build the UConn Health’s MS community.
 We would like to establish symposiums to educate our providers and patients, as well as collaborative partnerships to improve the care of MS patients in Connecticut, especially those in areas with poor access.

 Imitola, who has been studying MS for almost 20 years, has been internationally-recognized for his contributions to understanding how stem cells migrate to areas of injury that are important to MS. More recently, he was recognized for his work in stem cell education and tourism and for understanding how stem cells suffer or are altered in someone who has MS. He’s one of the few people in the world studying how stem cells suffer or are altered for someone who has MS. Dr. Imitola is passionate about patient care.
 “It’s good to be here for the opportunity to collaborate with scientists who are studying other aspects of neurobiology of multiple sclerosis,” Imitola added.

-He speaks Spanish and is learning several other languages in his spare time – which serves as a nice to surprise patients.
-He is married, and has a son who is an undergrad at Ohio State and a daughter in high school.
+He speaks Spanish and is learning several other languages in his spare time – which serves as a nice surprise to his patients.
+He is married, and has a son who is an undergraduate at Ohio State and a daughter in high school.
 “It was a big move – because you move from one state institution to another, but it’s good.”